Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 - [The Forgotten City](https://www.nexusmods.com/skyrimspecialedition/mods/1179) is the first mod in history to win a national Writers' Guild award for its script.
 It is a critically acclaimed expansion mod offering a unique 6 - 8 hour experience: a murder mystery investigation set in an ancient underground city.
 You'll need to solve it using your wits, and the ability to travel through time... (level 25+ required).
 - [Siege at Icemoth](https://www.nexusmods.com/skyrimspecialedition/mods/109541) is a small scale vanilla-esque new lands mod adding some new islands with new locations and dungeons in the Sea of Ghosts.
 To travel to the isles, you'll need to reach the Old Wooden Jetty at the most north western beach in Skyrim.
 - [Gravewind](https://www.nexusmods.com/skyrimspecialedition/mods/129582) is a quest about a realm lost to myth, an ancient city of ghosts, and a small house in the woods.
 Travel just northwest of the Roadside Ruins in Falkreath, and enter the abandoned homestead; you will be trapped inside.
 Recommended level 25+.
-- [Demon of Dream](https://www.nexusmods.com/skyrimspecialedition/mods/118719) is a Daedric quest in which you enter the nightmares of three ex-cultists of Vaermina
+- [Demon of Dream](https://www.nexusmods.com/skyrimspecialedition/mods/118719) is a Daedric quest in which you enter the nightmares of three ex-cultists of Vaermina.
 - [Heart of the Reach](https://www.nexusmods.com/skyrimspecialedition/mods/76494) is a quest mod involving the Reach that sends you into the Ever-Bog, an underground swamp in the reach in order to help a priest.
 - [Penitus Oculatus](https://www.nexusmods.com/skyrimspecialedition/mods/21061) is a quest where you can join the Penitus Oculatus after the vanilla "destroy the dark brotherhood" quest and get all the rewards.
 - [The Gift of Saturalia](https://www.nexusmods.com/skyrimspecialedition/mods/105697) is a quest to help the people of Skyrim and spread the spirit of Saturalia.